top of page

 The dating of the K-T extinction [15]

 Science can determine the date that the dinosaurs were wiped out by radiometrically dating the thin layer of Iridium that was laid down on the earth’s surface at the time of the impact event that caused it.
 And there is a lot of this Iridium around today to test.
 So by this method, modern science has pinpointed the date of the K-T extinction to such precision that the range of accuracy is less than 0.1%.
-That is, it’s estimated to have happened 65 Mya ± 50,000 years … or rather it was.
+That is, it’s estimated to have happened 65 Ma ± 50,000 years … or rather it was.

 Section 2: The 2/3rds Rule and Salvation History (Levels III & IVa)

-Since the review of these Levels has also been reserved for the second book in this Series, any anomalies found in this time period will be discussed there.
+Since the review of these Levels has also been reserved for the second installment in this Series, any anomalies found in this time period will be discussed there, as well.
 Some are, however, keenly aware that the timespans of the biblical Patriarchs given in Genesis are seemingly irreconcilable with the conjectures of modern science.
-In the Bible, for instance, the length of time from Adam to Abraham, appears to be somewhere between 2,000 and 3,500 years (depending on the version of Genesis consulted),[12] while the 2/3rds Rule and science both insist it’s about 87,000 years.
+In the Bible, for instance, the length of time from Adam to Abraham, appears to be somewhere between 2,000 and 3,500 years (depending on the version of Genesis consulted), [17] while the 2/3rds Rule and science both insist it’s about 87,000 years.
 It is appropriate, therefore, to comment on this one discrepancy here.

 Suffice it to say, that this issue will definitely be addressed in the next installment.
 And although it seems on the surface to be an impossible puzzle to crack, the 2/3rds Rule provides a rather elegant resolution that does no serious damage to science or Scripture.
 The trick lies in knowing the exact dates for Adam and Abraham (which is something we never had before), because once those dates are known, all the tumblers on the lock that was obscuring our vision fall into place to reveal an inspired new way of viewing things.